 Future of Bangkok Train Station

 State Railways of Thailand has recently announced that the plan is to close Hua Lamphong as a functioning train station in 2021, and turn it into a museum.
 Hua Lamphong Railway will have been in use for 105 years by that time.
 A new station is currently being constructed near the existing Bang Sue station to the North of Hua Lamphong railway station, which the State Railways of Thailand had planned to move all services to.
 Concerns about traffic congestion around the station, which is in the busy Yaowarat (China Town) district, are the official reasons given for the move.

 Krungkasem Srikung Hotel

 - Walking distance from Station: 400 metres by road or 150 metres (via canal bridge)

-Getting to the Hotel: To get there you, turn right on coming out the main entrance of Bangkok train station, go across the car park and over the closest canal bridge.
+To reach the hotel from the station, turn right on coming out the main entrance of Bangkok train station, go across the car park and over the closest canal bridge.
 The hotel is directly in front of the over side of the canal bridge, across the road.

-About the Hotel: This long established budget hotel has basic rooms with free WiFi, air-conditioning, en-suite bathroom, balcony and satellite TV from 637 THB per night.
-For price it is great value for money and the views over the train station and the city are some of the best in any Bangkok hotel.
+This long established budget hotel has basic rooms with free WiFi, air-conditioning, en-suite bathroom, balcony and satellite TV from 980 THB per night.
+For the price it is great value for money and the views over the train station and the city are some of the best in any Bangkok hotel.